| Written by Mark Buzinkay

 PERSONNEL NOT FOLLOWING EVACUATION PLAN

-In a situation of panic, personnel may also try to board life boats that they have not been dedicated to without checking-in or just appearing at the incorrect lifeboat station.
-This results in slowing down the evacuation process and make reporting inaccurate.
-There is also a chance that the exit routes or assembly point are compromised.
+In a panic, personnel may also try to board lifeboats that they have not been dedicated to without checking in or just appearing at the incorrect lifeboat station.
+This slows down the evacuation process and makes reporting inaccurate.
+There is also a chance that the exit routes or assembly points are compromised.

 BREAKDOWN IN COMMUNICATION

-It has been quite common that the handheld radios being used for incident reporting can have an effect on the relayed communications due to background noise or radio interference.
-The use of the desk phone reporting to the onshore Emergency Response Team / incident room will only be available up until a full evacuation is declared and then communication of data is then lost. ( I need to maybe re-word or add more for this point).
+It has been quite common that handheld radios used for incident reporting can affect relayed communications due to background noise or radio interference.
+The desk phone reporting to the onshore Emergency Response Team/incident room will only be available until a full evacuation is declared, and then data communication is lost. ( I need to maybe rephrase or add more for this point.)

 LIFEBOAT UNAVAILABILITY

 Fire, explosions or other powerful impacts on offshore installations may damage or destroy available lifeboats.
-The release mechanism can become unfunctional or the raft may have been teared off the rig.
+The release mechanism can become unfunctional, or the raft may have been torn off the rig.
 In this case, crew must change to their secondary dedicated lifeboat station.
-It is difficult for the responsible muster checker to command crew without knowing their whereabouts.
-In a serious incident, it can be very challenging to move them from point A to point B through hazardous areas without losing personnel on the way.
-The responsible person have to be 100% sure who arrived at the alternate lifeboat in real-time.
+It is difficult for the responsible muster checker to command the crew without knowing their whereabouts.
+In a serious incident, moving them from point A to point B through hazardous areas without losing personnel on the way can be very challenging.
+The responsible person has to be 100% sure who arrived at the alternate lifeboat in real time.
 If someone went missing, a search-and-rescue team must be deployed.

 As described, effective management of emergency evacuation is challenging.
 Ensuring that evacuation routines are regularly practiced, accurately recorded, and critically reviewed for continuous improvement are the basics of proper offshore emergency response.
 They save time when time becomes most valuable: In an emergency situation.